 The bones leftover from cooking poultry, meat and fish are perfect to be made into stock.
-This is absolutely what happens to my Thanksgiving turkey after all the day-after turkey sandwiches.
+This is absolutely what happens to my holiday turkey after all the day-after turkey sandwiches.

 Technically, the stock must include bones, so there's no such thing as vegetable stock.
 But it's increasingly common to use the word stock interchangeably for both vegetarian and bone-based recipes.

 Many home cooks stockpile (pun intended) these bones and scraps in the freezer until there's enough to make stock.
 The bones go into separate freezer bags labeled chicken, fish, etc. The veggies and herbs go into their own bag to be added to the bones as needed or used on their own to make vegetable stock.

 Vegetable and Herb Scraps for Stock